nadinemueller20/my-first-webpage/README.md

 # Welcome to my first Webpage :)

 <h2>Description</h2>
-In this project I had to design my first Webpage.
+In this project I had to design my first Webpage about my work as a photographer from Munich.
 <br />